 Can You Pour Vinegar Down Your Washing Machine Drain?

 It’s perfectly safe to pour vinegar by itself directly into your washing machine drain to get rid of minor clogs.
-White vinegar and apple cider vinegar are the best options for unclogging your washing machine drain.
+White vinegar and apple cider vinegar are the best options for unclogging the drain.

 Vinegar is often mixed with water, lemon juice, baking soda, salt, or borax to help unclog drains.
 But if you don’t have any of those additional products, you can use vinegar by itself to unclog your washing machine drain.

 To use vinegar by itself to unclog your drain, pour the vinegar directly into the drain.
-Let it sit for 30 to 40 minutes, then rinse with hot water to remove any dirt or debris.
+Let it sit for 30 to 40 minutes, then rinse with hot water to remove any dirt or debris buildup.
 Using vinegar by itself will help unclog minor build-up in your washing machine drain.

 Will Vinegar (Plus Baking Soda) Unclog a Washer Drain?